 Twitter is once again going after a third party social platform and restricting part of their API.
 This time the innocent victim is Tumblr.

 Trying to find and follow your Twitter followers on Instagram? well, it just got a whole lot harder….

 Wordpress announced yesterday that they have released an API (Application Programming Interface) for some of their newer social features.

 Here is an interesting use of foursquare- telling people where not to eat.
 The new foursquare app, DontEat.at, monitors New York City Health Department restaurant scores and flags restaurants that, according to NYC code, should be closed but aren’t.
-There are over 400 stat posts on DMR.
-Browse the full list here.
-According to the […]
+Be Part of the Newest Social Network That Everyone is Talking About!
+Join Today.
+According to […]